divBaral/glalib/README.md

 # glalib

-This is Linear Algebra Libray used in Graphics Project .
+This is Linear Algebra Libray used in Graphics Project.
 Example Project : https://github.com/divBaral/Graphics_Project